deadlyvipers/dojo_rules/introduction.md

- my name is Jose A. Garcia
+ name is Jose A. Garcia
- my path is Java
+ my path is Javascript